Professional reference for the building trades · tradeconvert.pro · NIST Verified

 NEC Chapter 9 EMT conduit wire limits for standard THHN copper.

-• A single #8 AWG THHN wire has an insulated cross-sectional area of 0.0366 square inches.
+• 2.
+Find the Wire Area: A single #8 AWG THHN wire has a cross-sectional area of 0.0366 square inches.

-Therefore, you can pull a maximum of 5 wires of #8 THHN in a 3/4" EMT conduit.
+• Conclusion: You can legally and safely pull a maximum of 5 wires of #8 THHN in a 3/4" EMT conduit.